Do socks help with plantar fasciitis relief—and how do you find the best ones for your feet?

-When you hear the words ‘self-care’, what’s the first thing that pops into your head?
-You may have thought of your nighttime skincare routine, a much-needed spa day, or your work/life balance.
+When you hear the phrase self-care, your mind might immediately picture your nighttime skincare routine, a much-needed spa day, or your work/life balance.
 We’re going to guess you didn’t think about self-care for your feet.

 In some cases, the stress and shock placed on your feet exceed their capacity and you may start experiencing pain.
 Your body is telling you something is wrong, and while there are many types of foot pain, plantar fasciitis is one of the most common.